Reviews You Can Rely On

 Analysis and Test Results

-To find the best women's snowboard of them all, we began by undertaking an extensive research project to identify all the most promising boards, then bought them all to test side-by-side.
-Our testing process is divided into five weighted rating metrics.
-We rated and scored them on everything from stability at speed to playfulness and pop.
+To find the best women's snowboard of them all, we began by conducting extensive research to identify all the most promising boards, then bought them all to test side-by-side.
+Our testing process is divided into the five following weighted rating metrics:

 What's the Best Value?